-N-acetyl cysteine (NAC) is a derivative of the amino acid L-cysteine.
-Health benefits come from the fact that Amino acids help the body build protein.
-NAC also provides excellent anti-oxidant support in the body.
+Acetylcysteine also known as N-acetylcysteine or N-acetyl-L-cysteine (abbreviated NAC) is a derivative of the amino acid L-cysteine.
+Health benefits come from the fact that amino acids help the body build protein.
+NAC also provides excellent antioxidant support in the body.

-Anti-oxidant Effect Explained In NAC, an acetyl group (COCH3) is attached to the nitrogen atom in Cysteine.
-NAC is then a precursor in the formation Glutathione, which is a powerful antioxidant in the body.
-The thiol (sulfhydryl) group gives Glutathione its antioxidant effects as it is able to reduce free radicals by donating electrons to bond with any unpaired electrons found in the body.
+In NAC, which is an acetyl group (COCH3) is attached to the nitrogen atom in cysteine.
+NAC is then a precursor in the formation glutathione, which is a powerful antioxidant in the body.
+The thiol (sulfhydryl) group gives glutathione its antioxidant effects as it is able to reduce free radicals by donating electrons to bond with any unpaired electrons found in the body.
 Unpaired electrons are usually produced by the body in response to damage, illness and stress.
 Glutathione is stable even when it donates these electrons, hence it is an excellent antioxidant as it doesn't continue the chain effect of grabbing electrons.
-This is how all anti-oxidants work.
+This is how all antioxidants work.

 It is also thought to help in various psychiatric conditions.
 So far results are looking very good for: bipolar disorder, schizophrenia, Alzheimer’s, depression, cocaine craving, smoking, and obsessive symptoms.
-It may also help with Autism, as this condition may be due to cysteine and related sulfur amino acids depletion.
+It may also help with autism, as this condition may be due to cysteine and related sulfur amino acids depletion.

 The supplement also helps prevent an allergic reaction to x-ray dyes and phenytoin (which is an anti-seizure drug) and reduce the side effects of some cancer treatments.

-Hospital Uses Many hospitals use N-Acetyl Cysteine to prevent a crusting over of the windpipe after an individual has received a tracheotomy.
+Many hospitals use Acetylcysteine to prevent a crusting over of the windpipe after an individual has received a tracheotomy.
 In addition, doctors give the medication to those with heavy mucus in the lungs, such as cystic fibrosis or pneumonia patients.

 When taken as a health supplement for lung problems such as bronchitis or asthma, 200 mg twice a day is recommended.

-Using N-Acetyl cysteine as a poison treatment should be performed by a doctor but is usually 140 mg, followed by several doses of 70 mg.
+Using Acetylcysteine as a poison treatment should be performed by a doctor but is usually 140 mg, followed by several doses of 70 mg.
 Consult a doctor or call 911 immediately if you suspect that you or someone else has ingested dangerous doses of acetaminophen or any other substance.

-If taking N-Acetyl cysteine for chest pain that does not go away during rest, take 600 mg three times daily and call your doctor.
+If taking Acetylcysteine for chest pain that does not go away during rest, take 600 mg three times daily and call your doctor.
 If the chest pain is sudden or severe, call 911 or head for the nearest hospital for assistance.

-N-Acetyl cysteine can be given through an IV to help prevent kidney failure, reduce chest pain during a heart attack and to slow down organ failure.
-There is research to suggest that taking N-Acetyl cysteine may reduce the risk of stroke and heart attack for kidney disease patients by as much as 40 percent.
+Acetylcysteine can be given through an IV to help prevent kidney failure, reduce chest pain during a heart attack and to slow down organ failure.
+There is research to suggest that taking Acetylcysteine may reduce the risk of stroke and heart attack for kidney disease patients by as much as 40 percent.

 Sometimes an inhaler sends the medication directly into the lungs to help treat asthma, pneumonia, emphysema, bronchitis or other lung conditions by reducing mucus in the lungs.